Bin-Huang/newc/README.md

 ## Features & Motivation

-**It generate the constructor for a struct**.
-If you have a huge codebase, you will enjoy it.
+**It makes your code easier to write and maintain**.

+Writing and updating constructor code for many structs can be laborious and error-prone, especially if you have a huge codebase.
+These should be handed over to automatic tools like this tool.

+And it also works well with these dependency injection tool like [`wire`](https://github.com/google/wire).
+That is to say, if you use `wire` in your project, you may need this tool very much.

 **It take care of the generated code**.

 Don't worry about the imports, variable naming and code style in the generated code.

-**It dont't need manual installation and dependency**.
-It works anywhere there is a GO runtime and network, which means it don't broke the work of other people who don't have installed.
+**It dont't need manual installation and other dependency**.

+It works anywhere there is a GO runtime and network, which means it don't broke the work of other people who don't have installed this tool in collaboration.